nivnis/Network-Security-DNS-SPOOF-and-firewalls/README.md

 # Network Security - DNS-SPOOF and firewalls

-This is a the final exercise of the Network Security course.
+This is the final exercise of the Network Security course.

 In this project i: